The cost of low consumption

-Vegetables and fruit have been shown to protect against heart disease, strokes and high blood pressure (World Health Organisation 2003a).
+Vegetables and fruit have been shown to protect against heart disease, strokes and high blood pressure (World Health Organisation, 2019).

 There is evidence that fresh produce protects against cancers of the mouth, larynx, pharynx, oesophagus and stomach.
-These studies have also cited fruit as an effective protector from lung cancer (World Cancer Research Fund and American Institute for Cancer Research 2007).
+(World Cancer Research Fund and American Institute for Cancer Research 2018).
+These studies have also identified that micronutrients found in fruit can be an effective protector from lung cancer (World Cancer Research Fund and American Institute for Cancer Research 2018).